Insider Q&A: Aurora CEO Chris Urmson on self-driving trucks

 Q: Can you control the trucks remotely if needed?

-A: When the truck driving down the road, it needs to be able to to operate safely with or without those remote support people.
+A: When the truck is driving down the road, it needs to be able to to operate safely with or without those remote support people.
 But there are things that the human mind looks at where it’s very easy to understand.
 Encoding all of those possible things in software is really hard.
 As we deploy the Aurora Driver, it’ll always operate safely, whether that person is there or not.
 But it can ask for help.

 Q: You have said that eventually your trucks are going to hit something.
 How would you allay fears about that?

 A: It’s important to recognize that trucks are involved in something like a half million accidents here today.
 So we expect to reduce that number.
 These trucks will be sharing the road with people, and people will do unexpected things.
 We’ll do everything we can to make these vehicles are safe.
 We’ll have a level of confidence on the way this thing’s going to behave that will be unprecedented.

 Q: Teslas on either Autopilot or “Full Self-Driving” using only cameras have crashed into emergency vehicles, motorcycles and other things.
 Why should we trust you folks when this keeps happening with other vehicles?

 A: They aren’t really self-driving vehicles.
 They’re kind of being branded in a way that maybe is a little bit misleading.
 We’ve believed for a long time that using a a combination of laser, radar, cameras — inventing our own even more capable long-range lidar (Light Detection and Ranging) — that increases the robustness of the system.
 The likelihood that you miss something becomes vanishingly small.
 You had to think about how the different sensors might fail and how you can use different sensors to complement the weaknesses and augment the strengths of one another so that you can actually be robust in challenging situations.